 The angel wing begonia is a relatively young variety of begonia.
 It was developed in 1926 by a California plant breeder.
-The angel wing begonia was developed by crossing the Begonia coccinea with the Begonia acontifolia.
+The angel wing begonia was developed by crossing the Begonia coccinea with the Begonia aconitifolia.

 The angel wing begonia gets its name from its angel shaped leaves and flowers.
 These floral angels come in several colors.
 Flowers of the angel wing begonia can be white, red, pink, or coral.

-However, if it is potted correctly it can grow to be between 2 and 6 feet tall.
+However, if it is potted correctly it can grow to be between two and six feet tall.
 If you live in a warm climate then you can transfer your potted angel wing begonia to a planting bed where it has the potential to grow to be fifteen feet tall.